 • CLAS:5100:0001 Practicum: College Teaching for TAs 1 s.h.

-Participants are required to submit an application summarizing the activities comprising the Associate Level requirements and reflecting on their experiences
+Once any of these requirements have been met, participants will be required to submit an application summarizing the activities comprising the Associate Level requirements and reflecting on their experiences.

 Practitioner Level